awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 * and rendered through the same web client

 ## SDK implementations
-The underlying business logic has been implemented in the following AWS SDKs:
+This application has been implemented in the following AWS SDKs.
+Choose your language to explore, download, deploy, and run:
 * [Ruby](../../ruby/cross-services/feedback-sentiment-analyzer/README.md)

-See [DEVELOPMENT.md](DEVELOPMENT.md) for instructions to implement this logic in an additional [supported SDK](https://aws.amazon.com/developer/tools/).

 ## AWS services used